25 November 2019

 Defining resources includes having a clear understanding of the people and materials involved.
 The people are the members of the team directly involved in the project, as well as other subcontracted staff or companies and suppliers.
 The skills and requirements of employees on the project must be controlled, as well as their use of other resources, time, and budget--and their understanding of the scope of the project and their role within it.
-A project manager may be directly involved with all employees or subcontracted workers, but often times mainly deals with managers and technical directors.
-Making sure the right people have the right equipment or material is also very important.
+A project manager may be directly involved with all employees or subcontracted workers, but often, they mainly deal with managers and technical directors.

 The cost of a project encompasses all monetary expenditures inside a project, including labor and material costs.
 Calculating this cost before the project begins is necessary, but it is of course an estimate.
 This means that there should be contingency costs built in or considered as well.
 This helps alleviate issues if there is an unexpected cost, like the price of raw materials suddenly rises.
 There is likely a profit goal from different tasks or whole projects, and this is also included in the budget.
 A project manager works to keep the costs from going over the budget, or even lowering them, and to maximize the profit.